nicklockwood/iVersion/README.md

 Release Notes
 ----------------

-Version 1.11 beta
+Version 1.11

+- Added `updatePriority` property for configuring update priority
+- Fixed bug where setting ignoreLabel and remindLabel to blank would cause wrong behavior
 - Fixed problem with fetching app ID when device region is set to Europe
 - No longer requires StoreKit by default (see README for details)
 - Removed disableAlertViewResizing property (no longer needed)
 - Added Turkish translation
-- Improved handling on HTTP request errors
+- Improved handling of HTTP request errors
 - Now complies with the -Weverything warning level
 - Removed deprecated methods on Mac OS